RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-16/Adding-additional-pages.md

 ## Task 5: Creating a Store Details Map page and adding it to Desktop Navigation Bar.

 In this Lab, You will first create a Map Page with Store Details and then you will create an entry for Store Details Map in the navigation Menu Entry.

+### Downloads

+- Did you miss out trying the previous labs?
+Don’t worry!
+You can download the application from [here](online-shopping-cart-10.sql) and import it into your workspace.
+To run the app, please run the steps described in **Hands-on-lab-01** and **Hands-on-Lab-02**.

 1. Navigate to **App Builder** and in the **Home Page**, click **Online Shopping Application**.